 Learn how to generate SSH keys to configure SSH, SFTP, Git or Drupal Drush connection to your AltaGrade hosting account.

-Using the SSH protocol, you can connect and authenticate to remote servers and services.
-With SSH keys, you can connect to your AltaGrade servers without supplying your username or password at each visit.
+Using the SSH protocol, you can connect to remote servers and services.
+With SSH keys, you can connect to your AltaGrade servers without supplying your username or password each time.

 Check existing SSH keys